kasp470f/kasp470f/README.md

 ## Hello there 🕹️
-My name is Kasper Wissendorf, currentl,y I am a student at [eaDania Skive](https://eadania.com/) studying to become a Software Developer.
-I will try to upload assignments that I have been giving by my teacher here and some side projects.
+My name is Kasper Wissendorf, currently studying to become a Software Developer at [eaDania Skive](https://eadania.com/).
+I will to upload assignments that I have been giving by my teachers, including some of my own personally created side projects.

 Below here you can see the different programming languages that I have tried.